CTR Program Reports

 What if I need help?

 Your Commute Seattle Transportation Specialist available to answer any questions or concerns you may have.
-We will also have a short video tutorial available in August 2018.

 Does the CTR Program Report count towards CTR Champion recognition?

 Yes!
 Your submission of the Program Report, engagement with Commute Seattle, transportation benefits and outreach, and further reduction in Drive Alone Rates (DAR) will contribute to your recognition level within the CTR Champions program.